jade-nl/dt.bldr/README.md

 If the above steps went as expected you can now safely run *dt.bldr.sh* without any options and thus fall back to the default run options that you set in the configuration file.

-### TODO

-The current version works and can be used 'as-is', but there are some things I like to add or change to either of the scripts.
-Not sure if it is going to happen, but maybe if I mention the two I'm mostly thinking about I am more inclined to actually start working on them.

-- [ ] Make it possible to build darktable against the newest, locally build, applications.
-- [ ] Remove or overhaul dt.cfg.sh's -s option.

 ### Useful sources

 - [darktable website](https://www.darktable.org/)